backend v0.5.2

 Alumna

-A minimalist, service-oriented backend framework for Crystal, inspired by the core architecture of FeathersJS and designed around three ideas: simplicity, explicitness, and performance.
+A minimalist, service-oriented backend framework for Crystal, inspired by Service Oriented Architecture (SOA) from frameworks like FeathersJS and designed around three ideas: simplicity, explicitness, and performance.

 Backend can be simple